-10.1.3.
+10.1.4.
 Current assets

 Nyxoah continues to support the growth of commercial activities in Europe (Germany and Switzerland).
-Therefore, to support the sales, the Company has improved its production capabilities to have sufficient commercial inventories of which value at the date of the closing of the annual accounts amounted to KEUR 882.
-On the other hand, current assets increase compared to 2021, following significant sales performed in December 2022.
-Accounts receivable amount to KEUR 1,462 in 2022 (KEUR 228 in 2021).
+Therefore, to support the sales, the Company has improved its production capabilities to have sufficient commercial inventories of which value at the date of the closing of the annual accounts amounted to KEUR 3,315.
+On the other hand, current assets increase compared to 2022, following significant sales performed in December 2023.
+Trade receivables amount to KEUR 2,774 in 2023 (KEUR 1,462 in 2022).

-10.1.4.
-Other financial investment and Cash
+10.1.5.
+Cash

-The Company's treasury position amounts to KEUR 89,218 at year-end which represents a decrease of KEUR 42,029 compared to prior year-end.
-This decrease is mainly driven by indirect and direct expenses regarding clinical activities conducted worldwide.
+The Company's treasury position amounts to KEUR 53,000 at year-end which represents a decrease of KEUR 36,218 compared to prior year-end.
+This decrease is mainly driven by indirect and direct expenses regarding clinical activities conducted worldwide, production costs, investments in fixed assets, R&D project costs and ERP implementation costs.